A 1.431-Competitive Algorithm for Combinatorial Group Testing

 \section{Proof of Lemma~\ref{lem:UpperBound1-Zu} and Lemma~\ref{lem:UpperBound2-Zu}}

-In this section, we are going to prove Lemma~\ref{lem:UpperBound1-Zu} and Lemma~\ref{lem:UpperBound2-Zu}.
+In this section, we will prove Lemma~\ref{lem:UpperBound1-Zu} and Lemma~\ref{lem:UpperBound2-Zu}.
 For these, we need to analyze procedure $Z^u$ and bound the performance on the number of tests.
 To maintain brevity, all steps mentioned in this section are part of Procedure~\ref{alg:Zu}, unless explicitly stated otherwise.